MrEbabi/Woocommerce-Combine-Orders/README.md

 ---

 ### To-Do:
-Current code adds a product A from Order X to Order Y as an individual.
+- Current code adds a product A from Order X to Order Y as an individual.
 When Order Y has product A too, only the quantity of it should change, but code adds another product A separately for now.
+- Add another button to combine selected user's processing orders.